tony-kuo/eagle/README.md

 ## EAGLE-RC

 EAGLE-RC is a method for classifying whether a read belongs to one genomic hypothesis or another, given a set of genotype differences between them.
 This can be applicable for determining if reads originate from a specific allele or from a specific homeolog in allopolyploids.

+EAGLE-RC can also classify reads directly via calculating the likelihood of the read given two alignments to different (sub)genome references, without knowing the genotype differences explicitly, implemented as *no genotype info* (--ngi) mode.

-First, use EAGLE to calculate likelihoods for each read and for each hypothesis (--verbose) as well as phased variants likelihoods (--mvh) as output.
+First with explicit genotype difference information, use EAGLE to calculate likelihoods for each read and for each hypothesis (--verbose) as well as phased variants likelihoods (--mvh) as output.
 Then the program *eagle-rc* can take these two inputs to classify reads and optionally split reads into bam files for each class.
 We also use a lower omega to be more tolerant to sequence differences outside the tested hypotheses.
+The wrapper option (--rc) takes care of these parameters.
 Other options (such as --dp for long reads, --splice for RNA-seq, --isc to ignore soft clipped bases, etc.) may or may not be applicable depending on the use case.

 Usage, with more details in *example.sh*:

-`eagle -t 2 -v variants.vcf -a alignment.bam -r reference.fasta --omega=1e-40 --mvh --verbose 1> output.tab 2>readinfo.txt`
+`eagle -t 2 -v variants.vcf -a alignment.bam -r reference.fasta --rc 1> output.tab 2>readinfo.txt`

 `eagle-rc -a alignment.bam -o out_prefix -v output.tab readinfo.txt > classified_reads.list`